 The game’s first teaser trailer, released at EA Play 2017, introduces players to Anthem‘s mysterious world.
 A walled city protects its denizens from what is lurking outside.
 We get a glimpse of a large reptilian creature and lush greenery dotted with ruins of civilization.
 Outside the wall are people who either protect the city or have rejected its security.
-These people, called “freelancers,” fight in powered armor suits, called Javelins.
-“Out there, you either live with the choices you make, or die trying to change them,” the narrator intones.
+These people, called Freelancers, fight in powered armor suits called Javelins.
+“Out there, you either live with the choices you make or die trying to change them,” the narrator says.

 Explore in your Javelin

 In a gameplay trailer shown during Microsoft’s E3 2017 conference, we were able to see Anthem in action for the first time.
 This included a look at the game’s combat, which seems much more action-focused than BioWare’s past work.

 In the video, players in small groups head outside the city, into the wilderness.
 There, they find remote crevices and canyons with upgraded items and loot, dangerous monsters of varying sizes, with missions to run and characters to find and help.
 A storm surges through the team, giving them an opportunity to dive in head-first, jetpacks equipped, to find out what’s on the other side.
 The jetpacks in their Javelins allow them to fly from point to point, with movement speed far beyond what Destiny 2‘s Sparrow vehicles allow.

 There are several types of Javelin suits designed for different play styles.
 Thus far, we know about the Ranger, the Storm, the Colossus, and the Interceptor, all of which offer different advantages.
 The Interceptor, for instance, is the fastest of the bunch, while the Colossus is, naturally, the toughest.
 You’ll begin the game with the Ranger and will unlock the others as you play.